CHILD AND YOUTH SEXUAL ABUSE BY CLERGY:

 experimental therapies, such as hypnotism, guided imagery, visualizations,

-dream therapy, age regression, past life regression, and other techniques.
+dream therapy, age regression, past life regression, erc.
 These

-often generated many false memories -- images of abuse created over
+often generated many false memories -- images of abuse created after

 months of therapy.
 They coalesced into what felt